The Exiling of InfoWars from Social Media -

 Jones says “Mass censorship of conservatives and libertarians is exploding.
 You’ve already seen this with the demonetization and ultimate purge of Infowars and other alternative media outlets by mega-corporations working in tangent to stifle competition.”
 He is right in that it really does seem that it is right-of-centre voices that are being purged disproportionately, the left argues that is because the right are disproportionately “haters”.
 The alt-right does revel in being provocatively confrontational.
 Milo being kicked off Twitter was an early sign of this reaction.

 If the social media platforms are going to start discriminating about what content they will host and distribute they will become like the US TV networks, seen as partisan and thus subject to partisan heckling.
 The left are hard-wired to “no platform” people, banning voices they don’t like, the right are not so temperamentally inclined.
-This means there is a continuous lobbying from the left to silence people they don’t like; the ceaseless effort to get advertiser boycotts of the popular press, to get Nigel Farage off LBC, Owen Jones’ shrill screeching about Andrew Neil (nothing to do with his humiliation at his hands).
+This means there is a continuous lobbying from the left to silence people they don’t like; the ceaseless effort to get advertiser boycotts of the popular press, to get Nigel Farage off LBC, Owen Jones’ shrill screeching about Andrew Neil (nothing to do with his humiliation at Brillo’s hands).
 Does all this matter much to voters?
 Only at the margins, those who want Alex Jones will still be able to get Alex Jones.
 It increases the self-filtering effect on public discourse.
-As our information sources become ever more filtered we live in our own increasingly polarised social media echo chambers.
+As our information sources become ever more filtered we live in our own increasingly polarised social media echo chambers, that is not good for democracy.